yardensepton/EscapingTheNet/README.md

 You're a jellyfish escaping from a net.

-You have 3 lives, in order to gain lives after "net hits" you need to collect jelly.
+You have 3 lives, in order to gain lives after "net hits" you need to collect jam.

 There is a "top ten scores" page which also shows the location the game was played - you click on the score and the loaction is shown.